How to Help Older Adults Cope with Loss and Grief

 Encourage Healthy Outlets for Grief

 There is no “right” way to grieve.
-Each person processes loss in their own way.
+Each person processes loss in their way.
 Encourage older adults to express their feelings.
 They may want to write in a journal, create art, or plant a memory garden.
-Gentle movement, like yoga or walking, can also help.
+Gentle movements, such as yoga or walking, can also help.
 Some may find peace in faith or spiritual practices.
 Focusing on emotional wellness for seniors after loss is key to long-term healing.

 Let them know it’s okay to feel sad, angry, or even numb.
 Grief has many stages, and it doesn’t follow a straight path.
 Support whatever helps them feel comforted, whether it’s quiet time alone or joining a support group.